Hannes-Soosaar/wellness-app/README.md

 - *Your weight and measures as the most important metrics to determine BMI and body composition meaning lean mass and fat.*

-- *Your energy balance meaning calories in and calories out.*
+- *Strenght and endurance via max walking and pushups

 ## Goals page